 In part one of this series we discussed the Sarbanes-Oxley Act of 2002 and its directive for IT managers to store electronic corporate records.
-We learned that while Sarbanes-Oxley defines clear
+We learned that while Sarbanes-Oxley defines clear rules for storing corporate records, it does not specify the exact manner in which records are to be stored.
+In this next installment we will review a set of records archive specifications and the benefits of creating a centralized electronic records archive in your organization.

 The "gold standard" for enterprise records management applications is the Department of Defense (DoD) Standard 5015.2.
 DoD 5015.2 is a specification containing a list of functional requirements regarding making records, classifying records, storing and retrieving records and retention features.